EDITORS NOTE: We currently do FULL FHA 203k Rehab loans instead of streamline and loan limits have changed since this post was written in 2011.

-HUD's FHA 203(k) loans are very popular right now considering the many homes that may have been abandoned or neglected and need some TLC.
-FHA 203(k) loans allows the cost of certain repairs and improvements to be added to the sales price which essentially provides borrowers an "all in one" home repair loan for permanent financing.
-The minimum down payment is basically 3.5% of the sales price plus the costs associated with the improvements and makes this a great choice for fixer-uppers or homes that need some modernization.
-Let's say you want to buy a home with a sales price of $250,000 and you would like to do $50,000 of improvements, the minimum down payment would be 3.5% x (250,000 + 50,000) = $10,500.
+HUD’s FHA 203(k) loans are very popular right now considering the many homes that may have been abandoned or neglected and need some TLC.
+FHA 203(k) loans allows the cost of certain repairs and improvements to be added to the sales price which essentially provides borrowers an “all in one” home repair loan for permanent financing.
+The down payment is basically based off of the sales price plus the costs associated with the improvements using FHA’s minimum allowed down payment.
+FHA 203k loans are a great choice for fixer-uppers or homes that need some modernization.

 This program is one-to-four unit dwellings and FHA approved condos as long as the homes are owner occupied.
 This program does not allow investors.
 Most improvements are eligible as long as they add value and are permanently affixed to the foundation.
 Just a few examples of improvements include painting, room additions, kitchen remodeling, roofing and decks.
 Luxury items (such as swimming pools) and improvements to detached structures are not permitted.